 - The worst suggestion I have seen is from an actual pet nutrition company.
 Their theory is that dogs are looking for extra treats.
 Their stated method is: to set the food out and if uneaten in 30 minutes to remove the food.
 Do this for a day or 2 so the dog may learn to not check for extra treats.
 WHAT!?
 That is horrible idea.
 Most vets will recommend if your pet has not eaten in 24 hours to make an appointment with them for an evaluation.

-Would you be interested, if I told you there is a better solution for your picky eater dog (or cat) to all of these above?
+Would you be interested, if I told you there is a better solution for your picky eater dog (or cat) to all of the above options?

 Are you ready to provide your pet with a healthy solution that is low calorie and can boost the immune system?
 A solution that is also easy to use – just sprinkle on their food, can be used for both cats and dogs, with 7 different flavors, is economical, has the NASC (National Animal Supplement Council) quality seal, and is delivered to your door.
 Does this sound too good to be true?
 Hear from a vet.